 Cornucopia does not believe that a hydroponic operation is capable of reproducing the nutrient value of food grown in healthful soil.
 Without soil, plastic tubing, trays and other containers become the vehicles for nutrients that are mined, gathered, shipped, and then delivered directly to plants’ roots.
 Biology takes a backseat to efficiency.
 And you can taste the difference!

 Allowing produce grown in these systems to carry the USDA organic seal threatens consumer trust in the label.
 As hydroponic factory farming continues to expand and ignite further debate and action, Cornucopia will keep an ear to the ground.
 This year we will broaden our market research and engage consumers in marketplace activism.
-Stay tuned for ways to get involved, including helping us update our Hydroponic Buyer’s Guide, which allows you to identify and avoid soilless brands carrying the USDA organic seal.
+Stay tuned for ways to get involved, including helping us update our Guide to Avoiding Soilless Organic Produce, which allows you to identify and avoid soilless brands carrying the USDA organic seal.

-Update: Read our Action Alert and learn how your itel in the grocery store and co-op aisles can inform our market research.
+Update: Read our Action Alert and learn how your intel in the grocery store and co-op aisles can inform our market research.